huiqing/s_group/README.md

 s_group
 =======

-An experimental prototype  of s_group
+An EXPERIMENTAL prototype  of s_group